ShanonPearce/ASH-Toolset/README.md

 9. Click the process BRIRs button to generate and export the customised BRIRs to above directory.
 This may take a minute to run.

 ![brir steps](docs/images/brir_steps.png)

+### Using the BRIRs and HpCFs

+The outputs can be used to create spatial surround sound on headphones by convolving an audio stream with a set of BRIRs and a HpCF.
+This requires IR Convolution software that supports stereo or true stereo processing such as Equalizer APO

 ### Apply HpCFs and BRIRs in Equalizer APO